deshankoswatte/repository-milestone-changer/README.md

 - Clone the repository to a place of your preference using the command `git clone https://github.com/deshankoswatte/repository-milestone-changer.git`.
 - Open the cloned repository folder.
 - Run the program using the command using `milestone_changer_activate.sh` on the root folder.
-- Provide the values: Organization Name, Repository Name, Milestone Name to be changed, Milestone Name to be changed to and Your Access Token to the html form fields and click 'submit'.
+- Provide the values for: _Organization Name_, _Repository Name_, _Milestone Name to be changed_, _Milestone Name to be changed to_ and _Your Access Token_ to the html form fields and click 'submit'.

 ## Contributing